angarsky/diveintopython/learn/regex.md

     print("No email found.")
 ```

-By incorporating **regex.search() Python** techniques alongside **Python regex sub capture group** functionality, you can achieve comprehensive text analysis and manipulation.
+By incorporating **regex.search()** techniques alongside **regex sub capture group** functionality, you can achieve comprehensive text analysis and manipulation.
 These tools are vital for data cleaning, parsing, and more sophisticated text processing tasks.